mastercomfig/mastercomfig/docs/customization/modules.md

 Modules are backed with aliases, so you can easily use them in advanced customization and scripting.

 If you want to disable running a module entirely, you can put (for example) `alias textures` in `overrides/modules.cfg`.
 This will prevent mastercomfig from running texture commands.
-An exception for this rule is the Snapshot Buffer module.
-You will have to use `alias snapshot_buffer;alias net_projectiles;alias net_hitscan;alias net_spy` to fully disable it.
+An exception to this rule is the Snapshot Buffer module.
+To fully disabled it, you must use `snapshot_buffer=custom`.

-Since modules aliases act like normal commands, they can also be used in console to easily change game settings.
-So you could enter `textures_high` into console to temporarily set your texture quality to high for that game session.
-You can reset your modules back to what they were on startup by entering `run_modules` into the console.
+Since module aliases act like normal commands, you can use them in the console to change game settings easily.
+For example, enter `textures_high` into the console to temporarily set your texture quality to high for that game session.
+You can reset your modules to what they were on startup by entering `run_modules` into the console.

 #### Module user layer alias

 The modules you choose in `overrides/modules.cfg` are executed by the `modules_c` alias.

-This means that you can change this alias in game, and have multiple versions of your modules for different quality preferences you may have.
+This means that you can change this alias in the game and have multiple versions of your modules for different quality preferences you may have.
 You can apply these new modules using `apply_overrides`.

 ## Networking modules

 ### SourceTV Compatibility

-Optimizes spectator view, or ensures compatibility with SourceTV.
+Optimizes spectator view or ensures compatibility with SourceTV.

 * **CPU usage:** none
 * **GPU usage:** none